knoppin1/DATA-606-Capstone/README.md

 The goal of this study is to use machine learning on US county data with a focus on uncovering possible correlations of wealth and population density relative to the virus cases, deaths, and vaccinations.

+## Hypothesis / Research Question(s)
+The study will serve to answer the following questions:

+  1. Have wealthy counties been impacted differently by COVID-19?
+  2. Has county population density played a role in COVID-19?
+  3. Have county wealth and population density together influenced COVID-19 infections, deaths, and vaccinations?

 ## Unit of Analysis
 US County is the unit of analysis for this research.